 How to Scan a QR Code

 Like Data Matrix codes, QR codes can be scanned from any orientation using a specialist QR code scanner, or camera scanner.
 QR codes can also be scanned using a smart phone camera.
 In recent years, some mobile phone manufacturers have started to include QR code readability within standard camera functionality.
-This gives QR codes a slight edge over Data Matrix codes in customer-facing applications, as users may be able to scan a code direct from their phone camera, without using a specialist app.
+This gives QR codes a slight edge over Data Matrix codes in customer-facing applications, as users may be able to scan a code direct from their phone camera, without using a specialized app.

 What’s the difference between a Data Matrix code and a QR code?